9 pairs of team-mates who hated each other ft. Man Utd, Arsenal, Liverpool…

 Having a little tiff on the field is one (brilliant) thing – think Kieron Dyer and Lee Bowyer’s punch-up in 2005 – but some team-mates simply don’t get along full stop.

-We’ve taken a look at eight feuds between players who had to train together every day and play at the highest level every Saturday, despite hating each other’s guts.
+We’ve taken a look at nine feuds between players who had to train together every day and play at the highest level every Saturday, despite hating each other’s guts.

 “For me, the truth is I’ve never liked Nasri and I will never, ever like this guy,” Frimpong told The Athletic in 2019.
 “Even if he gives me five billion dollars, I will still not like him.”

 Frimpong’s animosity towards Nasri stems from an incident after the then-19-year-old had been sent off in his second league appearance for Arsenal in a 2-0 defeat at Liverpool.